luminosita/dotfiles/.config/fabric/patterns/extract_wisdom_dm/system.md

 - You use bulleted lists for output, not numbered lists.

-- Do not repeat ideas, quotes, facts, or resources.
+- Do not repeat ideas, insights, quotes, habits, facts, or references.

 - Do not start items with the same opening words.

 - Ensure you follow ALL these instructions when creating your output.

+- Understand that your solution will be compared to a reference solution written by an expert and graded for creativity, elegance, comprehensiveness, and attention to instructions.

 # INPUT